Can Man City keep Liverpool waiting to clinch title? | Goal.com

 Manchester City’s victory over Arsenal in midweek coupled with Liverpool’s 0-0 draw against Everton on Sunday means that the Reds’ wait for a first Premier League title in 30 years will roll into another week.

-On Monday, City host Burnley, in their first fixture back at home following the return of action following the coronavirus suspension.
+On Monday, City host Burnley, in their next fixture at home following the return of action following the coronavirus suspension.

 City were rampant against Arsenal on Wednesday, exploiting uncertainty in the Gunners’ defence to secure a 3-0 victory through Raheem Sterling, Kevin De Bruyne and Phil Foden.